thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/Recommendations/fire-app-builder-related-recommendations.md

     }
     ```

-    For more details on the `query` parameter here, see the [query Parameter][fire-app-builder-set-up-recipes-content#queryparameter] section in the [Set Up the Contents Recipe][fire-app-builder-set-up-recipes-content].
-Since you already have a recipe that targets your items, you just have to match the newly added `recommendations` element within the items.
-You don't have to define a new query to target your items
+    For more details on the `query` parameter here, see the [query Parameter][fire-app-builder-set-up-recipes-content#queryparameter] section in [Set Up the Contents Recipe][fire-app-builder-set-up-recipes-content].
+Because you already have a recipe that targets the items in your feed, you just have to match the newly added `recommendations` element within the items.
+You don't have to define a new query to target the recommendations.

     If you named your recommendations element something else, such as `related_recommendations`, you would match the element like this: